ianderso/uncsom.recipe.ploneupdater/README.md

 uncsom.recipe.ploneupdater is a buildout recipe that you can use to update plone sites.
 It automatizes the following tasks:

- * Backup database
  * pack database
- * reinstall products with the quickinstaller
+ * reinstall products with the quickinstaller or GenericSetup Upgrade Steps
- * run GS profiles
  * run Plone migration (portal_migration.upgrade)
+ * clean up invalid GS steps